KelvinFkr2015/acme_processflow/docs/html/_sources/ncclimo.rst.txt

 Dependencies
 ------------

-The only dependency for ncclimo is that it in the [[patters]] dictionary the ATM key is set to your simulations h0 output.
+The only dependency for ncclimo is that in the file_types list the "atm" key is set.
 Ncclimo will then generate regridded climatologies to be used by diagnostic packages.